Robert Randolph and the Family Band

 Robert Randolph and the Family Band is an American gospel band led by pedal steel guitarist Robert Randolph (Robert Jermaine Randolph, born August 8, 1977, Irvington, New Jersey).
 NPR has described the band as one with an "irresistible rock 'n' roll swagger".
 Rolling Stone included Randolph upon their list of the 100 greatest guitarists of all time.
-The band has released six studio albums and has been Grammy nominated four times.
+The band has released six studio albums and has been nominated for five Grammy Awards, winning the 2026 Award for Best Contemporary Blues Album for the album Preacher Kids.

 Band history

 Frontman Robert Randolph was trained as a pedal steel guitarist in the House of God Church and makes prominent use of the instrument in the band's music.
 The instrument is referred to in many African-American Pentecostal churches as "sacred steel".
 Randolph was discovered while playing at a sacred steel convention in Florida.

 The group's sound is inspired by funk bands such as Earth, Wind & Fire and Sly & the Family Stone.
 Randolph himself has explained that in his adolescent years before being discovered by the secular community, he was almost completely unaware of non-religious music.
 He went on to exclaim in an interview that "I grew up and saw a lot of older guys playing lap steels and pedal-steel guitars in my church.
 I had never heard of the Allman Brothers, or even Buddy Guy or Muddy Waters."

 Before releasing albums with The Family Band, Randolph was selected by avant-garde jazz organist John Medeski to join him and the North Mississippi Allstars on their 2001 jam project, The Word.
 Just prior to the release of The Word's debut album, Randolph was brought to the attention of music fans through a review by Neil Strauss in The New York Times in April 2001.
 On their first non-church tour of the East Coast, Randolph's new Family Band opened for the North Mississippi Allstars and then rejoined the musicians after their set, with Medeski, as The Word.